National Insurance Company LimitedIncurred Claim Ratio - 96*

 Electronic Equipment Insurance:

-National Insurance’s Electronic Equipment Insurance offers protection to the electronic equipment that are not only very sensitive to the minor changes in the ambiance.
+National Insurance’s Electronic Equipment Insurance offers protection to the electronic equipment that is not only very sensitive to the minor changes in the ambience.

 National Commercial Insurance Plans by National Insurance Company: